 - Alison Ball QC (children)

 - Andrew Norton QC (children)

-- Caroline Willbourne (finance)
+- Caroline Willbourne (children and finance)

 - Simon Sugar (finance)